What is Junk silver

 Pre-1965 90% U.S. silver coinage, aka “junk silver,” is one of the most interesting retail bullion products to follow in our industry.

-However, wise investors who recognized an opportunity for an arbitrage were selling their 90% silver at that time and using the funds to purchase items available for a fraction of the premium (such as 1-oz rounds or 100-oz bars).
-This little maneuver increased the total silver ounces they owned, dramatically in some cases.
+However, wise investors who recognized an opportunity for an arbitrage were selling their 90% silver at that time and using the funds to purchase items available for a fraction of the premium (such as 1-oz silver rounds or 100-oz bars).
+This little maneuver increased the total silver ounces they owned, dramatically at times.

-But for investors who like to stick to .999 silver, most will start off with one ounce silver bars or coins, since they are priced for those still trying to spend less on their precious metals investment.
+But for others who like to stick to .999 silver, most will start with one-ounce silver bars (aka ingots, aka bullion bars) or bullion coins, since bullion items are priced for those still trying to spend less on their precious metals investment.
+Other types of silver include .9999 and sterling silver.
+While sterling silver as used in jewelry is valuable, keep in mind it is not as valuable as the .999 or .9999 silver variety.

-Today, we are experiencing the exact opposite situation.
-Because of a glut of inventory being sold back into a soft U.S. retail market, it is a great time to be buying junk silver – which can be purchased for only pennies above spot per ounce at present.
+Today, we are experiencing the exact opposite situation in regard to buying and selling silver or junk silver assets.
+Because of a glut of inventory being sold back onto a soft U.S. retail market, it is a great time to be buying junk silver in bulk – large quantities can be purchased for only pennies above spot per ounce at present.

-Not only will you be buying silver at close to or below mine production cost, you will also get your metal at a price as close to spot as possible.
+Not only will you be buying silver at close to or below mine production costs, but in addition, you will also get your metal at a price as close to spot cost as possible.

 Additionally, we are near the absolute floor – a further drop in premiums will make it more economical to melt and refine junk silver rather than sell it at such a substantial discount.